camlspotter/ocaml-zippy-tutorial-in-japanese/pack_trap.md

 $ rm -f result.cm* option.cm*
 ```

-This is normal.
-Packages are usually installed without `.cmi` files of packed modules.
+This is normal, for packages are usually installed without `.cmi` files of packed modules.

-Let's write an application:
+Let's write an application using `P`:

 ```ocaml
 (* test.ml *)